DC-SWAT/DreamShell/README.md

 ==========

 Dreamshell is the operating system for the game console Sega Dreamcast.
-This repository does not contain the source code of the kernel for now.
-For the time being here are placed only some external commands, modules, applications and libraries.
+This repository contain all source code of this project and it is licensed under KallistiOS.